 Preventing Future Chipmunk Holes

 The best fencing choice will either be a privacy fence or good mesh fence (such as the ever-popular chicken wire).
-Be warned that any fence material with holes the size of a burrow entrance (such as chain link) will still allow chipmunks through.
+Be warned that any fence material with holes measuring 2-3 inches wide (such as with chain link) will still allow chipmunks through.

 The fence itself should extend at least eight inches below ground.
-This is deep enough to keep chipmunks out, and their poor climbing ability (despite what Disney tells you – remember, Chip and Dale are giant anthropomorphic critters and thus can do many things the average chipmunk cannot) means they won’t be able to easily scale a mesh fence.
+This is deep enough to discourage chipmunks.
+Even better, their poor climbing ability (despite what Disney tells you – remember, Chip and Dale are giant anthropomorphic critters and thus can do many things the average chipmunk cannot) means they won’t be able to easily scale a mesh fence.

 A good, easy to install alternative is the Dig Defence which not only keeps critters out, but your pets in.